TakudzwaMike/africut-biltong/README.md

 # Vision AI Website
 It's still a work in progress as we try to find the design that will work for us and will be inherited by the store

+## todo
+- simplify the management process

 # Built using sveltekit